Zain-Khoso/UrbanDish/README.md

 ## Project Overview

-Belly Brains is more than just a recipe center; it's a reflection of my exploration and experimentation with ReactJS.
-As I delve deeper into the framework, I aim to implement and showcase key features that highlight my learning milestones.
+Belly Brains is more than just a recipe center; it's a dynamic platform that showcases my journey in ReactJS, continually incorporating new features and best practices.

 ### Features Implemented